RadchaneepornC/Python-Learning/README.md

 # Python-Learning
-my Python learning lectures from online course (Datacamp)- Data Scientist with Python Track
+my Python learning lectures from online course (Datacamp)- Data Scientist with Python Track and from Python101 Chula